kaidez/kaidez.com/_posts/2015-06-15-write-code.md

 ## About the new job
 As mentioned in my last post, I took a front end dev job at a health and wellness-based digital company called [Everyday Health](http://www.everydayhealth.com/ "Visit Everyday Health") where I perform a variety of web stack-based tasks.
 By web stack, I mean I work primarily with HTML, CSS and JavaScript.

-The first tasks I was giving were bug fixes, JavaScript and CSS ones.
+The first tasks I was giving were JavaScript and CSS bug fixes.
 I also had to rewrite some HTML for the sake of cross-browser/device compliance, but I started off by dealing with those bugs.

 Then I was handed a project where I had to refactor some JavaScript related to the redesign of a web form.
 This was obviously tougher than the bug fixes.